bcongelio/nfl-analytics-with-r-book/docs/index.md

 Writing a book that is wholly dependent on the R programming language to achieve the end goals is not an easy task, as there are likely two types of people reading this: those with familiarity in R and those without.
 If you are part of the former group, you can likely skip chapter 2 as it is a primer on installing R and learing the language of the `tidyverse`.
 On the other hand, if you are part of the latter group, you should skip ahead to chapter 2 before even looking at chapter 1, which serves as an introduction to the `nflverse` with examples.
 That said, this book can serve multiple audiences:

-1. Those interested in conducting NFL analytics regardless of their current knowledge of the R programming language.
+1. Those interested in learning how to produce NFL analytics regardless of their current knowledge of the R programming language.

-2. Professor who instruct data science courses can provide lessons through the lens of sport or, perhaps better, create their own Sport Analytics courses designed around the book.
+2. Professors who instruct data science courses can provide lessons through the lens of sport or, perhaps better, create their own Sport Analytics courses designed around the book.
+Moreover, future plans for this book include instruction reference guides to include PowerPoint templates, assignments/project instructions and grading rubrics, and quiz/exam content for online management systems (D2L, Canvas, Moodle, etc.).

-3. Students can use the book to integrate NFL analytics into their assignments.
+3. Students are able to use this book in multiple ways.
+For example, in my Sport Analytics course, students are first introduced to R and the `tidyverse` using the built-in R data sets (`mtcars`, `iris`, and `nycflights13`).
+While those data sets certainly serve a purpose, I have found that students grasp the concepts and language of the `tidyverse` more quickly when the class turns to using data from the `nflverse`.
+Because of this, students can use this book to start learning the R programming language using football terms (passing yards, first downs, air yards, completion percentage over expected) as opposed to the variables they may find much less interesting housed in the built-in data.
+Moreover, students already fluid in R can use this book to construct machine learning models using football data, for example, as part of assignments in data science/analytics courses.

-4. Journalists and bloggers alike can use the book to underpin their arguments and to provide hard data to backup their claims.
+4. Journalists, bloggers, and arm-chair quarterbacks alike can use the book to underpin their arguments and to provide hard data to backup their claims.

 Regardless of which chapter you start with, the ultimate goal of this book is to provide a gentle introduction to doing NFL analytics with R.